 - Mashed Potatoes: Create a comforting meal by pairing venison meatballs with creamy mashed potatoes.
 Use the sauce from this swedish meatballs recipe to act as a gravy- the flavors pair perfectly!

-- Roasted Vegetables: Roast a variety of seasonal vegetables, like asparagus and green beans and serve them alongside the meatballs for a nutritious and well-rounded meal.
+- Roasted Vegetables: Serve with a variety of seasonal vegetables, like air fryer asparagus and oven roasted carrots and green beans and serve them alongside the meatballs for a nutritious and well-rounded meal.

 - Crusty Bread: Serve on a french roll or with melted mozzarella cheese on top.